Facility will store equipment for Parachute recreation rental service

 This is true for Binnian.

 “The river’s gorgeous,” she said.
 “We saw eagles, sometimes you get to see elk, deer.
-We saw a couple fawns last summer, but their spots are on them still… It’s just an awesome experience.”
+We saw a couple fawns last summer, with their spots on them still. … It’s just an awesome experience.”

 Paugh was in fact at one point recently forced to post a message on social media, debunking any rumors that the storage facility was anything but a storage facility.